Combining Forces for CN’s Kirk Yard Outage

 It was a massive undertaking.
 RailWorks had just 32 hours over the weekend to complete the work.

-More than 100 RailWorks personnel – comprised of track foremen, laborers, thermite welding crews, production tamper/regulator teams and equipment operators out of the Chicago office and RailWorks Maintenance of Way – worked at three locations throughout and near CN’s Kirk Yard in Gary, IN., on a major 32-hour outage October 27 and 28.
+More than 100 RailWorks personnel – comprised of track foremen, laborers, thermite welding crews, production tamper/regulator teams and equipment operators out of the Chicago office and RailWorks Maintenance of Way – worked at three locations throughout and near CN’s Kirk Yard in Gary, IN., on a major 32-hour outage.
 Their primary goal: cut over the CN’s existing double main line to the newly constructed double main line around the Gary-Chicago Airport.

 Area Manager Eric Goetschel led the effort, which took weeks to plan in conjunction with CN and related subcontractors.
 In addition to providing our personnel, RailWorks came out in force with impressive array of equipment to complete the work efficiently in the weekend window.